canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

 Your final code directory should contain a `.circleci/` directory containing both a `config.yml` as well as a `credentials.enc`, similar to [this demo repository].

-You should successfully have built your snap in a clean environment, configured your project to build the snap continuously on Circle CI, and deliver a new version to the edge channel for every change on your `master` branch.
+You should successfully have built your snap in a clean environment, configured your project to build the snap continuously on CircleCI, and deliver a new version to the edge channel for every change on your `master` branch.
 You can relax because your delivery pipeline is all automated.
 Now let your community know about this, encourage them to try the edge snap, and to tell their friends how cool it is to get even more testers.

 ### Next steps

-  - Circle CI is very nice, but it can only build snaps for the amd64 architecture.
+  - CircleCI is very nice, but it can only build snaps for the amd64 architecture.
 If you need to deliver your snaps for users in other architectures like armhf and arm64, you can [use the snapcraft build service].
   - Learn some more advanced techniques on how to use snaps by looking for other [tutorials]!
   - Join the snapcraft.io community by subscribing to [our forum].

 ### Further readings

-  - The [Circle CI 2.0 docs] have a lot of information about adding tests and other things to your CI executions.
+  - The [CircleCI 2.0 docs] have a lot of information about adding tests and other things to your CI executions.

 [Create your first snap]: /tutorial/create-your-first-snap
 [https://github.com]: https://github.com/